MetOffice/CSET/docs/source/contributing/code-review.rst

 * Are the units correct?

 Ultimately, does the code produce what you would expect it to from a science perspective, is it easily understood and debugged, and are there suitable comments in the code?

 Plotting Routines
 ~~~~~~~~~~~~~~~~~

-For a plotting routine, questions that should be considered include:
+For a plotting routine, specific questions to consider include:

-* Does the plot make sense (e.g. is the vertical coordinate plotted on the y axis;
+* Does the plot make sense (e.g. is the vertical coordinate plotted on the y
-  does it improve the interpretation if a logarithmic scale is used)?
+  axis; does it improve the interpretation if a logarithmic scale is used)?
-* Is the plot easy to interpret or is guidance required and is that guidance appropriate?
+* Is the plot easy to interpret or is guidance required and is that guidance
+  appropriate?
-* Are the colour bars appropriate and mindful of accessibility if a specific colour bar is required?
+* Are the colour bars appropriate and mindful of accessibility if a specific
+  colour bar is required?
 * Is the labelling present and appropriate?
 * Is the plot legible?